databrary/design/wireframe-presentation.md

 			- links to add / edit / remove participants
 			- links to add / edit / remove study permissions
 			- [ ]:?: do you need ability to add / edit / remove co-authors?
+			- co-authors are managed in study access management
+	  - simpler option:
+	    - create new study
+	    - Databrary assigns study ID, fills title with "New Study"
+	    - Owner visits study page, which is "manage study", as above
+    - for the purpose of wireframes, we can just use the existing study page or "New Study", "Enter Description Here" with added edit buttons that turn text into editable text fields

 - Documents tab: "new document"
 - Data tab: "new participant"